camhodges101/ftpsync/README.md

     4. more efficient handling if files are moved to different directories (currrently they need to be retransferred instead of just moved on file server)
     5. multi client support (including mobile)
     6. Make pause function work
-    7. Add list of unsynced files
+    7. Correct security policy in Electron GUI